juxor/afaq/markdown/secI2.md

 or inhibit his [or her] further development."_ [**Post-Scarcity Anarchism**,
 p.
 89]

-And the **content** of decisions are determined by the individuals involved.
+And the **content** of decisions is determined by the individuals involved.
 Thus participatory, decentralised, self-managed organisations are essential for the development of the content of decisions because they develop the individuals who make them.